kinoshitajona/c9addmember/README.md

 12. Click on "Reveal Config Vars" next to the "Config Variables" section.
 13. Add the following 5 `"key": "value"` pairs:
     * `"C9_USER_NAME": "yourc9username"` # This is the c9 user name of an admin on the team.
+      * I recommend inviting a new dummy user and making it admin for your team and using that account.
+That way even if this user's credentials is stolen by heroku, your main account's private workspaces etc. will not be compromised.
     * `"C9_PASSPHRASE": "yourc9password"` # If it contains \\, please write \\\\ instead.
     * `"C9_TEAM_NAME": "yourteamname"` # In team admin console, this is what is in the URL.
       * ex. https://c9.io/team/yourteamname/manage would be `yourteamname`